-Accounting Standards Codification (ASC) 606 provides scope considerations that an entity must first consider to determine whether to apply the remainder of the topic.
-Additionally, transactions that are partially within the scope of other guidance and partially within the revenue guidance must be divided into their respective portions, which will then be accounted for separately.
-To divide these transactions, separation and measurement guidance from ASC 606 is only followed if the other standard does not provide specific direction.
+Accounting Standards Codification (ASC) 606 provides standards an entity must consider when recognizing revenue.
+Additionally, transactions partially within the revenue guidance and partially within the scope of other guidance must be divided into their respective portions, which are then accounted for separately.
+To divide these transactions, separation and measurement guidance from ASC 606 is only followed if the other guidance does not provide specific direction.

 ASC 606 applies to transactions with customers, defined as “parties that contract with an entity to obtain goods or services that are an output of the entity’s ordinary activities in exchange for consideration.”
 Consequently, one scope consideration is whether the counterparty to a transaction is a customer (for additional guidance, see Definition of a Customer).

 Additionally, ASC 606-10-15-2 provides the following explicit list of transactions with customers that are NOT in scope: